 Ill-defined business processes cause tremendous frustration and inefficiency in companies of all sizes.
 Employees feel trapped and have little choice but to "keep their heads down" and work within the existing process constraints - often at great personal expense.
 Managers usually report having a gut feeling that something is wrong, but rarely can quantify the problem.

 Typically they have neither the time nor the expertise to analyze, streamline the broken processes and are prone to "throwing bodies" at the problem.
 Adding headcount to muscle through a broken process may be a reasonable short term fix, but is rarely a viable long term solution.
-A more thoughtful approach is often required.
+A more thoughtful approach is usually required.

 What managers need more than anything else is an objective, critical assessment of the targeted processes and a proven approach for systematically addressing the underlying bottlenecks, errors, and rework.
-Managers are better off engaging experts to lead their team in transforming and standardizing the targeted processes than trying to drive process improvements with internal resources which are likely inexperienced, resistant and over-allocated.
+Managers are better off engaging experts to lead their team in transforming and standardizing the targeted processes than trying to drive process improvements with internal resources which are likely inexperienced, resistant and already over-allocated.

 We still rely on inefficient paper-based processes.

 It is hard to believe that many companies still rely heavily on paper to manage core business processes.
 Usually, there are so-called "perfectly good reasons for doing so," but few are legitimate.
 The wasted effort in these organizations borders on criminal.
-Even Excel-based tracking solutions can seem like light years ahead of existing paper-based processes.
+Even basic Excel-based tracking solutions can seem like light years ahead of existing paper-based processes.